-In addition, during the current year, HTAL's wholly owned subsidiary Hutchison 3G Australia Holdings Pty Limited ("H3GAH"), which holds the Group's 11.14% interest in TPG, received dividends of \$36.2 million from TPG.
-These dividends are accounted for as a reduction in the carrying amount of the investment in HTAL's consolidated financial statements.
-Dividends received by H3GAH of \$36.2 million were advanced to HTAL by way of an interest free loan.
-The proceeds were used to fund a \$33.0 million partial repayment of a borrowing facility granted by a subsidiary of the ultimate parent entity, CK Hutchison Holdings Limited ("CKHH").
-Additionally, during the current year, VHAH, a joint venture of which HTAL has a 50% interest and it holds a 27.82% interest in TPG, received and retained dividends of \$90.5 million from TPG.
+HTAL's wholly owned subsidiary Hutchison 3G Australia Holdings Pty Limited ("H3GAH"), which holds the Group's 11.14% direct interest in TPG, received dividends of \$36.2 million from TPG during the year 2022.
+These dividends were used to fund a \$33.0 million partial repayment of a borrowing facility granted by a subsidiary of the ultimate parent entity, CK Hutchison Holdings Limited.
+Additionally, VHAH received and retained dividends of \$90.5 million from TPG during the year 2022.